it-dept-cis/RABET-V-Pilot/docs/source/Activities/Process_Assessment_Methodology.md

 #### Analysis and Reporting

-Analysis of the provided documentation (if any) along with the captured session notes will be used to complete a SAMM assessment for the organization.
+Analysis of the provided documentation (if any) along with the captured session notes will be used to complete a SDM assessment for the organization.
 At the conclusion of the analysis, the following artifacts will be delivered as part of the work product for the organization:

 1. High level executive summary of the process, findings, SDM maturity score and tailored recommendations

-1. Completed SAMM Toolbox
+1. Completed SDM Toolbox

 1. Interview session notes